farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-16-AOP-and-Decorator.md

 This works.
 It works well for relatively isolated scenarios or common shared interfaces (i.e. INotifier).
 It does not work well for activities that would be shared between many components that don't share an interface.
 It would end up requiring decorator implementations for every abstraction in the system.

 Some DI frameworks cater to this specific scenario.
 Autofac and Castle-Windsor allow you to register decorators where the framework takes care of generating dynamic proxies to adapt the decorator on to any component in the system.
 My issue with this solution is the heavy reliance on reflection.
-Relying on relection in the heart of my system seemed like a performance minefield.
+Relying on reflection in the heart of my system seemed like a performance minefield.

 ## Lack of Clarity